Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival

 GRAVE TALES AT HALLOWEEN

 Another fun thing to do in autumn in the region is to go on one of the Grave Tales walking tours.
-Hosted by the Fort Langley National Historic Site, they take place late at night during the Halloween season.
+They take place late at night during the Halloween season and Fort Langley National Historic Site hosts them.
 The tours are excellent and highly recommended!
-To book your spot and learn more about the activity, visit the Parks Canada website.
+Visit the Parks Canada website to book your spot and learn more about the activity.

 Grave Tales Tour in the Cemetery